 Edmonton is centrally located in the Canadian province of Alberta.
 As such, there is a mixture of outdoor adventure and culture.

-Just a short drive from nearby Calgary to Edmonton, and even closer from the incredibly popular Canadian National Parks of Banff and Jasper, the city is a great place to begin your Canadian experience.
+Being just a short drive from nearby Calgary to Edmonton, and even closer from the incredibly popular national parks of Banff and Jasper, the city is a great place to continue your Canadian experience.

 Additionally, because it was such a strategic point in history for its original settlers, there are vast numbers and kinds of museums to explore.

 But even more exciting than the culture and outdoor activities are the locals who make up the city.